 Do Your Homework!

 Be sure to take a serious look at the stainless steel gutter screens your local gutter guy says he can sell you.
 Is it a Higginbotham product?
 Be sure to ask this first, if you’re not sure.
 Then, depending on what he says, take a look at it.
-Will you see the features we’ve brought to your attention or is he saying what you want to hear just to appease you?
+Will you see the features we’ve brought to your attention like our copper stripes or is he saying what you want to hear just to appease you?

 Anyone may promise their product will work like MasterShield, but now that you know why we do what we do to get the performance we get, you’re likely to make a more informed decision.